 While on-going economic issues are sure to go a long way to explaining this statistic, questions surrounding usability and security when dealing with banks online also contribute to bad feelings.
 An Avande survey revealed that just 30% of customers say dealing with their bank is easy and pleasurable, while a YouGov survey found that security was the biggest barrier to smartphone banking.

 How, then, can banks ensure their online services comply with regulations while optimising for increased conversions and an improved user experience?
-To achieve this, in-depth requirements gathering activities are vital.
+To achieve this, an in-depth discovery phase is vital.
 By uncovering the needs of your business and real-world users, and crafting every element of your site (including the layout, navigation and content) around these, you can:

 Help users find what they want